Person with crossed arms standing on a car, watching a sunset over mountains and clouds.

 Jack Wilkins (standing, far left) with his crew and their B-24 bomber stationed in England.
 He was the tail gunner.
 His crew flew 28 missions, which was an incredible feat considering tail gunners during World War II had a survival rate of only 25 percent.
 Interestingly, the actor Jimmy Stewart was his base commander.

-Walter Wilkins II leads teammate, Formula Super Vee and 2-time Can Am Champion, Swedish driver Bertil Roos at Watkins Glen in a 1977 Volkswagen Gold Cup Formula Super Vee Race.
+Walter Wilkins leads teammate, Formula Super Vee and 2-time Can Am Champion, Swedish driver Bertil Roos at Watkins Glen in a 1977 Volkswagen Gold Cup Formula Super Vee Race.